 The gypsum masses were unstable.
-The size of these masses increased and decreased as they absorbed and expelled water.
-This caused fracturing to occur with the gypsum and in the surrounding limestone.
-Like thick toothpaste, some gypsum squeezed into these cracks and crystallized.
-At a later time, water rich in carbonate ions converted all of the gypsum to calcite (calcium carbonate).
+They grew and shrank as they absorbed and expelled water.
+This pressure fractured the gypsum and surrounding limestone.
+Like thick toothpaste, some gypsum squeezed into these cracks and crystallized in place.
+Later, water rich in carbonate ions converted all of the gypsum to calcite, or calcium carbonate.
 This set the stage for the cave and boxwork to form.

 The oceans receded allowing fresh water into the region.
 This naturally acidic freshwater reacted with the bodies of gypsum.
 They were converted to calcite, creating sulfuric or sulfurous acid as a byproduct.
 These acids dissolved the surrounding limestone to form the first cave passageways approximately 320 million years ago.

 Seas continued to advance and retreat over the area for the next 240 million years.
 Sediment alternately deposited and eroded from atop the cave.
 The cave probably developed slowly until the most recent Black Hills uplift between 40 and 60 million years ago.
 The uplift opened more fractures in the limestone, allowing more cave to form.
 Water did not flow through the cave like a river.
 Instead, the water probably sat in the limestone for long periods of time, slowly enlarging small cracks into larger passageways, creating Wind Cave’s complex maze-like pattern.

 Slow moving water also exposed the boxwork.
 By dissolving limestone at the edges of the former gypsum masses where expansion had formed cracks, the previously deposited crack fillings now stood in relief.
 These exposed crystal fins are called boxwork.

 The Cave Drains